csaboka/spacechempatch/README.md

   Priority is useful for cycles optimization: in some cases, you can save one cycle by making sure that the reactor that's outputting a molecule has lower priority than the reactor accepting it, allowing the molecule to be accepted in the same cycle.
   Inputs' and outputs' priority isn't shown, as they both trigger before anything else.

+## Compatibility Notes

+There is currently one patch that may cause compatibility issues with the vanilla game:

+* When `MoreFeaturesInResNetResearch` is active, the puzzle descriptions used by the game are extended with new fields to store the selected feature counts.
+When the vanilla game loads these descriptions, it will ignore the new fields and enforce the old limits.
+  When it's loading a puzzle solution, it will also remove the "extra" features it finds that are above the expected limits.
+The result is, whenever you open the Custom Assignments screen in ResearchNet with the vanilla game, you will lose features in your existing solutions, and restoring those features is tricky at the moment.
+If you wish to switch between the vanilla and patched versions of the game, it's better to avoid opening this screen, or even to use different game profiles for the two versions.
+  Exporting puzzles should work normally, but if you publish your puzzle somewhere, please let the players know that they will need to patch their game to be able to play the puzzle properly.
+The `MoreFeaturesInResNetResearch` is the only patch necessary, all others can stay disabled if the player prefers the original game behavior.

 ## Getting Started With Development